Home The City of Surrey BC Surrey’s Glades Garden Park

 First developed in the late 1950s, Glades Garden Park today is a 15-acre botanical oasis that boasts over 1,500 rhododendron plants as well as other exotic flowers and shrubs.

 Unlike most parks, Glades Garden isn’t open every day of the year.
-The public can only visit at specific times and on certain days including when there is an open house, on weekends in the summer and on special event days.
+The public can only visit at specific times and on certain days.
+That includes days when there’s an open house, on weekends in the summer and on special event days.

 The garden is quite beautiful.
 Some of its rhododendrons are as tall as a two-storey building and in the spring the colours are spectacular.
 As well, many of the old growth trees are designated heritage trees.
 It’s a pretty place!